JoanOfHill/vercelsxm/README.md

 For anyone interested, there is a Mac app for SiriusXM available.

-You can get it here: [https://github.com/richardk80/siriusxm-mac/raw/main/SiriusXM_0.0.1_aarch64.dmg](https://github.com/richardk80/siriusxm-mac/raw/main/SiriusXM_0.0.1_aarch64.dmg)
+You can get it here: [https://github.com/richardk80/siriusxm-mac/](https://github.com/richardk80/siriusxm-mac/)

+aarch64 is silicon and x64 is intel

 Note: This only works on Silicon Macs.